jmjafrx/blkcodestudies/syllabus-requirements.md

 ###The Tools

-* A Google Account (you may create one specifically for this class) to access the BCS Student Drive and for collaboration purposes
-* A Github account (you may create one specifically for this class)
+*For any of these, you may create accounts or manage installs specifically for this course*

-* Google Chrome on d/m - This is where we will work
+* A Github account
 * StackEdit on desktop / SimpleNote on mobile - This is where you will write
-* Slack - This is where you lab (maybe)
+* Slack - This is where you share, play, maybe work
+* Select social medi accounts, as needed

 ###The Work

-Black Code Studies Lab Log (%) Participation/Discussion Questions (%)
-Team Peer Reviews (%)
-Project Portfolio = 1 x 5 Modules (%)
-Final Oral Exam and Self-Evaluation (%)

-Black Code Studies Lab Log
-Weekly - Tuesday
+Participation - 40%

-Black Code Studies Lab
+Black Code Studies Lab Logs (20%)
-Weekly - Thursday

-Participation/Discussion Questions
-weekly
-Team Peer Reviews
-Team evals
-Project Portfolio = 1 x 5 Modules
-* include 1 analog option each?

-Final Oral Exam and Self-Evaluation
-* self eval is written
+Final Project + Modules x 4 (40%)

-The Black Code Studies Undercommons
+###Final Project - The Black Code Studies Undercommons

-FINAL PROJECT
-Design something
-Cumulative
-A site a space
-Digital Object
-Website
-Short Film
-Mixed media
+Details - TBA